silentgameplays/Simple-Debian-Setup/README.md

 # Go to activities menu and type NVIDIA it should give you a GUI.

-# 10) Install Steam,Lutris Wine with the following commands, if you did all the steps before correctly Steam should install without issues:
+# 10) Gaming section install Steam,Lutris,Wine,DXVK with the following commands, if you did all the steps before correctly Steam should install without issues:

 * sudo apt install steam